We’ve collected questions we are commonly asked about camp. If you don’t see what you’re looking for contact us.

 On our 200 acres we find worms, insects, crayfish, snakes, deer, skunks, groundhogs, birds and much more.
 At the farm we have chickens, cows, plow horses, honeybees and sheep.
-Each week our neighbor here in Chestnut Ridge, Outragehisss Pets, brings a variety of unusual animals for us to look at, touch (if we want to) and learn from.
+Each week, during our six week program, our neighbor here in Chestnut Ridge, Outragehisss Pets, brings a variety of unusual animals for us to look at, touch (if we want to) and learn from.
 On day hikes and camping trips we may find lizards, turkey vultures, bald eagles, deer, coyotes, beaver and if we’re lucky, the occasional bear.

-No. Parents can visit any day.
+Parents can visit any day.
 Give us a call beforehand, if at all possible, so that we will be able to bring you to wherever your child’s group is when you arrive.